The Conservation Almanac contains data from the following federal agencies and programs:

 Created in 1965, the Land and Water Conservation Fund (LWCF) is the largest source of federal money for park, wildlife, and open space land acquisition.
 Specifically, the LWCF provides funding to assist in the acquiring, preserving, developing and assuring accessibility to outdoor recreation resources, including but not limited to open space, parks, trails, wildlife habitat and other lands and facilities desirable for individual active participation.
 The program's funding comes primarily from offshore oil and gas drilling receipts, with an authorized expenditure of $900 million each year, while federal recreation fees, sales of federal surplus real property, and federal motorboat fuel taxes fund also contribute to the LWCF.
 Under this program, a portion of the money is intended to go to federal land purchases and a portion to the states as matching grants for land protection projects.

 The federal side of the Land and Water Conservation Fund provides funding for federal agencies (U.S. Fish and Wildlife Service, U.S. Forest Service, National Park Service, and the Bureau of Land Management) to protect land within existing recreation areas, parks, forests, refuges and other federal units.
 LWCF funding provides the bulk of the money available for this purpose.

-The National Park Service was created in 1916 and now comprises 390 acres covering more than 84 million acres in every state (except Delaware), the District of Columbia, American Samoa, Guam, Puerto Rico and the Virgin Islands.
+The National Park Service was created in 1916 and comprises over 400 areas covering more than 84 million acres in every state, the District of Columbia, American Samoa, Guam, Puerto Rico and the Virgin Islands.
 These areas include national parks, monuments, battlefields, military parks, historical parks, historic sites, lakeshores, seashores, recreation areas, scenic rivers and trails, and the White House.

 The U.S. Forest Service was established in 1905 and is an agency of the Department of Agriculture.
-At present, it is comprised of 155 national forests, 20 national grasslands, five national monuments, the National Tallgrass Prairie, and six land utilization projects.
-These units are located in 44 states, Puerto Rico, and the Virgin Islands, and encompass over 193 million acres.
+At present, it manages 193 million acres, including 154 national forests, 20 national grasslands, eight national monuments, 5.75 million acres of wilderness, and 158,000 miles of trail.